lussierc/simplePerformanceExperimentsJava/writing/proposal.md

-# Proposal by First and Second Team Member
+# Proposal by Your Team

 Please follow the instructions in the assignment sheet as you write the final report for this project.